coldrainy/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![image1](/graph/loss_graph_before.png)

-After asking people in the slack,I realized that I made a mistake in the 'fit_generator' function.I didn't change the 'setps_per_epoch' after I used other two camera's data and used the flip function to augument the data.
+After asking people in the slack,I realized that I made a mistake in the '''fit_generator''' function.I didn't change the '''setps_per_epoch''' after I used other two camera's data and used the flip function to augument the data.

 After fixing it up,I got a good result similar to this bellow.And this mistake really confused me for a lot of days and made me delay for the recommand dead line.